 If the projector's buttons have been locked, hold the Enter button on the projector's control panel for seven seconds to unlock them.
+You can also set the Control Panel Lock setting to Off in the Settings menu.

 Parent topic: Locking the Projector's Buttons